 Sales & Special Events

-Tohono Chul offers a diverse array of special events, classes/workshops, and educational tours year-round.
+Tohono Chul offers a diverse array of special events, classes/workshops, daily tours and eco-stations, children’s events, and Ed-Ventures year-round.
 From the beloved Holiday Nights to the iconic Bloom Night, there is always something going on.
 Check out what’s happening now as well as upcoming art exhibitions, sales, and events.

 Click here to see the full calendar of events.